Hantavirus hemorrhagic fever with renal syndrome: Life cycle

 Vascular endothelial cells and macrophages are the primary cells infected by hantaviruses.
 Podocytes, tubular cells, dendritic cells, and lymphocytes can also be infected.
 Attachment and entry into the host cell is mediated by the binding of the viral glycoprotein spikes to host cell receptors, particularly β1 and β3 integrins.
 Decay acceleration factors and complement receptors have also been proposed to be involved in attachment.
 After attachment, hantaviruses rely on several ways to enter a cell, including micropinocytosis, clathrin-independent receptor-mediated endocytosis and cholesterol- or caveolae-dependent endocytosis.
 Old World hantaviruses use clathrin-dependent endocytosis while New World hantaviruses use clathrin-independent endocytosis.

 After entering a cell, virions form vesicles that are transported to early endosomes, then late endosomes and lysosomal compartments.
 A decrease in pH then causes the viral envelope to fuse with the endosome or lysosome.
 This fusion releases viral ribonucleoprotein complexes into the cell cytoplasm, initiating transcription and replication by RdRp.
 RdRp transcribes viral -ssRNA into complementary positive-sense strands, then snatches 5′ ("five prime") ends of host messenger RNA (mRNA) to prepare mRNA for translation by host ribosomes to produce viral proteins.
 Complementary RNA strands are also used to produce copies of the genome, which are encapsulated by N proteins to form RNPs.

 During virion assembly, the glycoprotein precursor is cleaved in the endoplasmic reticulum into the Gn and Gc glycoproteins by host cell signal peptidases.
 Gn and Gc are modified by N-glycan chains, which stabilize the spike structure and assist in assembly in the Golgi apparatus for Old World hantaviruses or at the cell membrane for New World hantaviruses.
 Old World hantaviruses obtain their viral envelope from the Golgi apparatus and are then transported to the cell membrane in vesicles to leave the cell via exocytosis.
-On the other hand, New World hantavirus RNPs are transported to the cell membrane, where they bud from the surface of the cell to obtain their envelope and leave the cell.
+On the other hand, New World hantavirus RNPs are transported to the cell membrane, where they bud from the cell surface to obtain their envelope and leave the cell.

 Evolution

 The most common form of evolution for hantaviruses is mutations through single nucleotide substitutions, insertions, and deletions.
 Hantaviruses are usually restricted to individual natural reservoir species and evolve alongside their hosts, but this one-species-one-hantavirus relationship is not true for all hantaviruses.
-The exact evolutionary history of hantaviruses is likely obscured by many instances of genome reassortment, host spillover, and host-switching.
+The exact evolutionary history of hantaviruses is likely obscured by many instances of genome reassortment, host spillover, and host switching.
 Because hantaviruses have segmented genomes, they are capable of genetic recombination and reassortment in which segments from different viruses can combine to form new viruses.
 This occurs often in nature and facilitates the adaptation of hantaviruses to multiple hosts and ecosystems.
 Within species, geography has also affected the evolution of hantaviruses.
 For example, Hantaan virus and Seoul virus have both formed multiple lineages corresponding to their geographic distribution.